ahayyes/Hayes-Kay_SELECT2.0_manuscript/README.md

-# Hayes-Kaye_SELECT2.0_manuscript
+# Hayes-Kay_SELECT2.0_manuscript
-Data and code for the SELECT 2.0 manuscript by Hayes and Kaye et al.,
+Data and code for the SELECT 2.0 manuscript by Hayes and Kay et al.,

 Data and code are deposited here and at Zenodo DOI:
 The preprint DOI is here:

 ## Outline
-This repository contains the data and code for the manuscript 'SELECT 2.0: Refined and open access SELection Endpoints in Communities of bacTeria (SELECT) method to determine concentrations of antibiotics that may select for antimicrobial resistance in the environment' by Hayes & Kaye et al., XX.
+This repository contains the data and code for the manuscript 'SELECT 2.0: Refined and open access SELection Endpoints in Communities of bacTeria (SELECT) method to determine concentrations of antibiotics that may select for antimicrobial resistance in the environment' by Hayes & Kay et al., XX.
 The code here can recreate all analyses, figures and tables.

 ## Data
 ### Antibiotic OD Files